 Click Back when you are finished adjusting your form settings.

-Open with the Take a Test app
+Open with Windows 10 Take a Test app

-Take a Test shows just the test and nothing else.
+Shows just the test and nothing else.

 Show question points to responders